PrinceRaj-17/ProChat/README.md

 # ProChat - An Android AI Chatbot

-🤖 SWelcome to ProChat, An OpenAI powered Chatbot for Android.
+🤖 Welcome to ProChat, An OpenAI powered Chatbot for Android.

 # Instructions
 Open this project on Android Studio, And Use your API key here: